Peking-Paris 2007

 They already reached the campsite, first as pre-war car and 5th overall!

 With the time-trials they are very fast because they are very light.
-The organisation is very impressed by this little car and never expected that they would do it so good Offcourse we knew
+The organisation is very impressed by this little car and never expected that they would do it so good :lol: Offcourse we knew :wink:

 They had some trouble of a loose gaspeddle(?) but on their way they could fix it.